leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 #eval natToBin 1234567
 ```

 Recall that using `sorry` is equivalent to using a new axiom, and should be avoided.
 In the following example, we used the `sorry` to prove `False`.
-The command `#print axioms` shows that `unsound` depends on the unsound axiom `sorryAx` used to implement `sorry`.
+The command `#print axioms unsound` shows that `unsound` depends on the unsound axiom `sorryAx` used to implement `sorry`.

 ```lean
 def unsound (x : Nat) : False :=